Thank God for Mississippi

 "Thank God for Mississippi" is an adage used in the United States, particularly in the South, that is generally used when discussing rankings of U.S. states.
+Examples include rankings of educational achievement, business opportunities, income, obesity rates, overall health, the poverty rate, life expectancy, city homicide rates, or other criteria of the quality of life or government in the 50 U.S. states.

-Since the U.S. state of Mississippi commonly ranks at or near the bottom of such rankings, residents of other states also ranking near the bottom may say, "Thank God for Mississippi", since the presence of that state in 50th place spares them the shame of being ranked last.
+Since the U.S. state of Mississippi commonly ranks at or near the bottom of such rankings, residents of other states also ranking near the bottom may say, "Thank God for Mississippi", since the presence of that state in 50th place spares them the embarrassment of being ranked last.

-Examples include rankings of educational achievement, business opportunities, obesity rates, overall health, the poverty rate, life expectancy, or other criteria of the quality of life or government in the 50 states.
 The phrase is in use even among state government officials and journalists, though occasionally with a slight modification.

-Mississippi's poor reputation is such a common trope in American culture that when Mississippi does indeed rank well in something, the phrase "Thank God for Mississippi" may get brought up just to discuss how it does not apply in the given circumstance.
-The saying comes from Mississippi's poor ranking as compared to the other forty-nine states, not from a global perspective.
-Indeed, while Mississippi may rank below all other U.S. states in many measures, and near the bottom in several others, by raw GDP per capita, at $28,944, it ranks above Saudi Arabia's $24,454, and is equivalent to that of countries such as Spain and Czech Republic.
+Mississippi's poor reputation is such a common trope in American culture that when Mississippi does rank well in something, the phrase "Thank God for Mississippi" may get brought up just to discuss how it does not apply in the given circumstance.
+The saying comes from Mississippi's poor ranking as compared to the other 49 U.S. states, not from a global perspective.

 History

-The saying has been attributed since before the induction of Alaska and Hawaii as states in 1959, and its use, while found throughout the entire country, is especially common in Alabama, which shares significant cultural and historical ties with its neighbor and former Mississippi Territory co-constituent Mississippi.
-Its use is also noted in nearby Arkansas and other frequently low-ranking states such as Kentucky, West Virginia, and Texas.
+The saying has been attributed since before the induction of Alaska and Hawaii as states in 1959, and its use, while found throughout the entire country, is especially common in Alabama, which shares significant cultural and historical ties with its neighbor and former Mississippi Territory co-constituent.
+Its use is also noted in nearby Arkansas and other frequently low-ranking states such as Kentucky, Tennessee, Louisiana, Texas and West Virginia.

 The saying has become something of a cliché, and has seen usage across the nation with regard to rankings both serious and trivial, and the underlying logic has been extrapolated to other states and even countries.

+The 2022 Jackson, Mississippi water crisis developed over decades.
+Also in 2022, for the second year in a row Jackson, Mississippi had the highest homicide rate per capita in the United States, with the city reporting a total of 138 murders giving the city a homicide rate of 89.8 per 100,000 people.
+For comparison, in 2022 the United States as a whole had a homicide rate of 6.3 per 100,000 people.

 The growing notoriety of the phrase has led some Mississippians themselves to despise the saying, not because it is false, but because it rings true and puts their state in a bad light.
-The phrase has been used as an attempt to rally Mississippians towards change.
+The phrase has also been used as an attempt to rally Mississippians towards making change.